andres2110/holidays_proyect/README.md

 ## Goal

-The goal of the application is to rank your favorite vacations according to the country of your choice.
+The goal of the application is to rank your favorite vacations according to the country and month of your choice.

 ### `Requirements`